rkweehinzmann/user-documentation/docs/operator-guide/index.md

 # Welcome to SciCat Operator's Guide

 ## Overview

-Getting SciCat up and running at your site should be rather straight forward for a test deployment.
-However turning into a production ready system may involve some more work, because different existing systems will need to be interfaced to SciCat.
+SciCat is a flexible metadata catalogue designed to be easily interfaced in to most existing infrastructure.
+The following guide will introduce the configuration required to integrate SciCat into common technologies.

 How to ingest metadata, set SciCat up to deploy it is best covered by understanding its core systems, backend and frontend, its features, configurations, and what else one could do to fully exploit all of SciCat's capabilities.